cwang9208/vsphere/README.md

 3. Select a network adapter and press Enter.

-Configuring IP Settings for ESXi
+#### Configuring IP Settings for ESXi

 When you have access to the direct console, you can optionally configure a static network address.
+##### Configure IP Settings from the Direct Console

-1. Select Configure Management Network and press Enter.
+1. Select `Configure Management Network` and press Enter.

-2. Select IP Configuration and press Enter.
+2. Select `IP Configuration` and press Enter.

-3. Select Set static IP address and network configuration.
+3. Select `Set static IP address and network configuration`.

 4. Enter the IP address, subnet mask, and default gateway and press Enter.